xhcoding/Nucleus/README.md

 We're in beta right now, but we'd love the feedback!

-Nucleus requires Sponge API 4.1 or higher to run.
+Nucleus is being actively developed for Sponge API 5 and Sponge API 6.
+Sponge API 4.1 builds are receiving bug fixes only.

 ## Contributions